blrobin2/blrobin2.github.io/_posts/2023-11-02-you-wont-be-alone.md

 letterboxd_url: https://boxd.it/55WWLl
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pOmcY">Hooptober 9.0</a> | 1/34 | Countries 1/6 | Serbia</b>

 <blockquote><i>It's a burning, hurting thing, this world — a biting, retching thing.
 And yet… And yet…</i></blockquote>

 A witch named Old Maid Maria claims a woman's infant daughter named Nevena, rendering her mute.
 The mother tries to hide Nevena away in a cave her whole life.

 Then, at 16, Maria appears, assuming the mother's form, leading Nevena into the woods.
 There, Maria uses her one witching spit to turn Nevena into a witch like her.
 When Nevena does not consume living things the way Maria does, Maria abandons her to fend for herself.